 Whether we look at atoms, at species and, later, at society, the same model is always at work.
 That is, first an equilibrium and, here, there, tomorrow or yesterday, a deviation.
-Here is isonomy; here is the clinamen, differential deviation, flow and fluctuation, which initiates the slope.35 and localities of order exhibit their own regularities, which is to say that they have their own laws that are irreducible to any single foundational law or body of laws from which they are derived.
+Here is isonomy; here is the clinamen, differential deviation, flow and fluctuation, which initiates the slope.
+(The Birth of Physics 208-9)

+This is why the foedera fati cannot hold always and everywhere: different scales and localities of order exhibit their own regularities, which is to say that they have their own laws that are irreducible to any single foundational law or body of laws from which they are derived.
 Yet there is still a consistency between them.
 The cosmologist Lee Smolin argues for a similar arrangement: